durveshali49/Saviour/README.md

 ## 🎯 How to Use

 ### For Donors:
-1. **Register**: Fill out the donor registration form with your details
+1. **Register**: Fill out the donor registration form with your details.
 2. **Verify**: Complete OTP verification via your mobile number
 3. **Browse Requests**: View open blood requests in your area.
 4. **Donate**: Record your donations to help those in need